 Supply chain management is a rapidly growing and evolving area of employment being shaped by technology and international competition.
 If resources – people, money, machinery, facilities, material and information – are to be used wisely, supply chain management personnel must be familiar with computer technology, quantitative methods, and planning and problem-solving techniques useful in analyzing business systems.

 In addition to computer and analytic skills, supply chain management personnel need excellent communication skills to work with people at all levels of the organization.
 Professionals with a degree in supply chain management can work in almost every industry imaginable.
-Career opportunities include operations and supply chain analysis, global supply chain management, production planning, quality control, material management and purchasing.
+Career opportunities include operations and supply chain analysis, global supply chain management, distribution and warehouse planning, transportation management, quality control, and purchasing.

 The UW-Whitewater Bachelor of Business Administration in Supply Chain Management requires a minimum of 120 credits, including: